unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 It turns out there are only a few messages being checked/modified:<BR>
 <li><B>0x2c3/0x575</B><BR>Reset the watch dog timer (for sleep/power down, when no can messages received)<BR>
-<li><B>0x5c1</B><BR>Steeering Wheel buttons, Up/Down map to Next/Prev in RCD330<BR>
+<li><B>0x5c1</B><BR>Steering Wheel buttons, Up/Down map to Next/Prev in RCD330<BR>
 <li><B>0x436/0x439</B><BR>Presumably to fix power down issues, although my car does not send them.<BR>
-Its Can Gateway might be a verson that already sends power down messages that the RCD330 understands.
+Its Can Gateway might be a version that already sends power down messages that the RCD330 understands.

-The module changes the operation of the Up/Down buttons by switchng between two modes (using Menu/Ok).<BR>
+The module changes the operation of the Up/Down buttons by switching between two modes (using Menu/Ok).<BR>
 Pressing Menu ("MFD" mode), only the MFD screens are changed.<BR>
 Pressing Ok ("RCD330" mode), both the MFD and RCD330 are changed (i.e. it sends extra messages for Next/Prev to the RCD330).<BR>
 Unfortunately, there is no way to stop the MFD being updated by using a can bus filter at the radio.